Air Bubbles in Toilet: Causes and Fixes

 2. Empty the toilet tank by flushing the toilet.

-3. Remove the old flapper by removing the clips and chain holding it in place.
+3. Remove the old flapper by removing the clips and the chain holding it in place.

 4. Install the new flapper by clipping it into place and attaching the flapper chain.